jatupan1989/boomjum1989/Blocking-javascript-execution-reliably-in-Chromium-based-browsers.md

 There is an unfortunate myth still going on out there which can be resumed as follow:

-"It is not possible to reliably block javascript execution in [Chromium-based browser]".
+> It is not possible to reliably block javascript execution in [Chromium-based browser]

 I disagree.